 Boston to Acadia National Park

 To travel from Boston to Acadia National Park by plane, you can catch a direct flight to Hancock County–Bar Harbor Airport (BHB).
 If road trips are your jam, hop on 1-95 North for a scenic 4.5 hours drive up the the coast.

 Just 2.5 hours away by car, Acadia National Park makes for a perfect weekend getaway for those close by or with connecting flights from Portland, Maine.
 Hop on 1-95 North and cruise through Augusta and Bangor before pulling into Bar Harbor.

 While Maine is a prime example of a four-season vacation destination, the best time to explore Acadia is the two weeks after Labor Day.
-Just before the fall foliage crowds arrive, enjoy empty trails, quiet lakes, and moderate temps peaking at a perfect 70 degrees.
+Acadia is one of the best places to see fall foliage in the U.S, so arrive just before the crowds to enjoy empty trails, quiet lakes, and moderate temps peaking at a perfect 70 degrees.
 If cold weather is your thing, winter in Acadia promises dog sledding, snowshoeing, ice fishing, and trail hiking.

 Acadia National Park is generally open 24 hours a day, year-round.
 A number of park roads close during the winter including Park Loop Road, Cadillac Mountain Road, and all of the unpaved roads.
 Most public facilities close in the winter as well.
 Acadia National Park is under limited operations due to COVID-19.
 For current status and frequent updates, check out Acadia’s current conditions.

 Park Passes and Fees at Acadia National Park

 Daily park entrance fees are $30 per vehicle and $25 per motorcycle.
 An Acadia Annual Park Pass costs $55 and is valid for one year from date of purchase.